Buttery Carrot and Swede Mash

 How do you know when this Buttery Carrot and Swede Mash is cooked?

-Standard advice here in the UK is to cook food until it has reached 70°C and stayed at that temperature for 2 minutes.
-This is to keep your family safe.
+Here in the UK, standard advice is to cook food until it has reached 75°C and stayed at that temperature for 2 minutes.
+This is to keep you and whoever it is you’re cooking for safe.

 How long can you keep this Buttery Carrot and Swede Mash in the fridge?

-Once you’ve put it out, ideally you should eat it within 4 hours.
+Once you’ve served up your Buttery Carrot and Swede Mash, ideally you should eat it within 4 hours.

-If you allow any leftovers to cool, make sure to refrigerate in a container with a lid and chill.
+If you do allow any leftovers to cool, make sure to refrigerate in a container with a lid, and chill.
 You can keep leftovers of Buttery Carrot and Swede Mash in the fridge for approximately 3 days or so.

 Can I freeze Buttery Carrot and Swede Mash?